Studying in Australia, you might often imagine yourself enjoying a sunny day at the beach, or relaxing at a local creek or swimming pool.

 - Pack sunscreen (even if it’s cloudy, the Aussie sun is strong!).

 - Never go swimming alone.
 Grab a friend or two, and tell someone where you’re going before you leave.

 - Check the weather forecast before you head out.
-If there’s heavy rains or storms, consider postponing until another time.
+If there are heavy rains or storms incoming, consider postponing until another time.

 - Don’t ever go swimming if you’ve been consuming alcohol or drugs.

 - Never swim at dusk or at night.

 - Avoid swimming if you have an open wound or infection.